Stronger foundations: Empathy makes you stronger

 You then need of course to think carefully about you achieve this greater knowledge, and gather this evidence.
 You need effective ways to listen to both grantees and beneficiaries, so that you make good use of both your time and their time.
 But nothing beats experiencing that role or that life yourself.
 We can’t all do like Polly Toynbee and live in Clapham Park Estate as she did in 2002 as part of the research for her book Hard Work, but consider charity secondments for yourself, or for your colleagues.
 Consider not only allowing staff time for volunteering as a trustee or charity volunteer, but actively promoting this in their roles.
 It might not be for everyone, but having a target proportion of your staff with that sort of exposure is I think a good way to go.
 Even after years of working with charities and social impact programmes as a social researcher and evaluation consultant, joining a small charity as volunteer counsellor and trustee has done wonders for both my understanding of a service user’s journey and what it’s like to run a tiny charity.

 With informed empathy, we are stronger funders, service deliverers, researchers, evaluators.
 Let ACF’s report inspire you to drive forward your informed and empathetic impact and learning practice.

 At NPC we believe in impact measurement as a way for charities and funders to increase their effectiveness.
-We know it helps organisations improve what they do and deliver the best results for their beneficiaries.
 Here we publish our four pillar approach which provides clear and practical guidance on developing an impact measurement framework.